Skip to main content

 --api-enable-basic-authAPI_ENABLE_BASIC_AUTHEnable basic authentication - will look for the GOTENBERG_API_BASIC_AUTH_USERNAME and GOTENBERG_API_BASIC_AUTH_PASSWORD environment variables.false

---api-download-from-allow-listAPI_DOWNLOAD_FROM_ALLOW_LISTSet the allowed URLs for the download from feature using a regular expression.All
+--api-download-from-allow-listAPI_DOWNLOAD_FROM_ALLOW_LISTSet the allowed URLs for the download from feature using regular expressions.
+Accepts multiple patterns via comma-separated values or repeated flags.All

---api-download-from-deny-listAPI_DOWNLOAD_FROM_DENY_LISTSet the denied URLs for the download from feature using a regular expression.None
+--api-download-from-deny-listAPI_DOWNLOAD_FROM_DENY_LISTSet the denied URLs for the download from feature using regular expressions.
+Accepts multiple patterns via comma-separated values or repeated flags.Internal ranges (see below)

 --api-download-from-max-retryAPI_DOWNLOAD_FROM_MAX_RETRYSet the maximum number of retries for the download from feature.4